Settlement

 Overview of settlement periods by product

-Please refer to the table below for a comprehensive overview of the most common settlement periods:
+Please refer to the table below for a general overview of the most common settlement periods:

 Asset class | Settlement period |